pantheon-systems/terminus/docs/Models/OrganizationSiteMembership.md

 ### removeMember
 ##### Description:
-    Adds a site to this organization
+    Removes a site from this organization

 ##### Return:
-    [Workflow] $workflow
+    [Workflow]

 ---